William Hobert, Chair

 Arlene A. Juracek

-Mrs. Juracek is the Mayor of the Village of Mount Prospect, Illinois.
+Mrs. Juracek is the former Mayor of the Village of Mount Prospect, Illinois.
 She is a highly regarded executive and civic leader with broad-based experience in the electric utility industry, local government, and social service delivery and governance.
 Mrs. Juracek served as the Acting Director of the Illinois Power Agency after a 34 year career at Commonwealth Edison and its parent Exelon Corporation, where she retired as Vice President, Energy Acquisition.
 She was elected chair of the O’Hare Noise Compatibility Commission in March, 2015 and also plays an active role in the Northwest Municipal Conference and the Northwest Suburban Municipal Joint Action Water Agency.
 A Leadership Greater Chicago Fellow, Mrs. Juracek has served on a number of not-for-profit boards and as the co-chair of the Board of Overseers, Armour College of Engineering, at Illinois Institute of Technology.
 She holds a Masters of Management from Northwestern University and a BS in Mechanical/Aerospace Engineering from Illinois Institute of Technology.
 Mrs. Juracek and her husband, Edward, have three adult children and reside in Mount Prospect, Illinois.
 They also own and manage Five Feathers Farm in rural Carroll County, Illinois, a certified Illinois hardwood tree farm and prairie restoration project.
 Appointed as a Member of the Authority in September 2015 by Governor Bruce Rauner, Mrs. Juracek serves on the Authority’s Governance Plus and Direct/Alternative Committees.

 On July 1, 2016, Governor Rauner appointed George Obernagel to the Illinois Finance Authority.
 Mr. Obernagel’s years of experience as an executive in local banking will bring an important perspective to the board.
 For more than 25 years, Mr. Obernagel worked for two community banks in Belleville.
 He was the Vice President, Trust Officer and Farm Manager for Union Planters Bank until 2001 and then became the Vice President, Trust Officer and Farm Manager for West Pointe Bank and Trust until 2004.
 Currently, Mr. Obernagel is the owner of his family farm, with locations in Illinois, Arkansas and Nebraska.
 He also owns the Waterloo Republic Times Newspaper and is a part owner of seven John Deere Dealerships.
 Mr. Obernagel earned his bachelor’s degree from McKendree College.
 He lives in Waterloo.